alanepontesw/big-data-design-systems/README.md

         *  ![Network Diagram](images/network-diagram.png)
   *  Cloud Formation
      *  Is a way of completely scripting your cloud environment
+     *  > CloudFormation does not check for account limits.
+So, it is possible that your stack creation may fail if it exceeds account limits
+     *  > By default, CloudFormation ensures all or nothing deployment.
+If there is an error at any step and CloudFormation is not able to proceed, then it will remove all AWS resources in a stack that were created by CloudFormation
      *  Quick Start is a bunch of CloudFormation templates already built by AWS Solutions Architects allowing you to create complex enviroments very quickly.
+  *  Code Pipeline
+     *  > Source Action is monitoring source code control system like github or AWS CodeCommit or S3 versioned bucket and trigger automatic pipeline invocation when new version of code is available.
+Build Action is for creating software binaries from source code.
+Test action is used for running tests against your code.
+Deploy Action is used for deploying your code using variety of deployment providers like CloudFormation, CodeDeploy, ECS, Elastic Beanstalk and more.
+Approval Action is used for manual approvals of a stage in a pipeline.
+Invoke Action is used for performing custom action
   *  Elastic Beanstalk
      *  With EB you can quickly deploy and manage applications in the AWS Cloud without worrying about infrastructure that runs those applications.
 You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.
+     * Rolling deployment
+       * Updates a batch of instances.
+Each batch is taken out of service and available capacity is reduced by the number of instances in the batch.
+     * All at once
+       * deploys new version to all instances simultaneously.
+Instances are out of service for a short period.
+     * Rolling with additional batch
+       * Launches additional batch of instances to maintain full capacity during deployment.
+It deploys version in batches.
+     * Immutable
+       * Deploys new version to a fresh set of instances
   *  SQS
      *  What is SQS?
         *  Is a web service that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.